 The POPQ measures six areas in the vagina to document how many centimeters the organs have fallen past the top of the vagina (the hymen).
 Doctors may use a long Q-tip as a ruler.

 Centimeters above the hymen are negative points (less prolapse), and centimeters below are positive (more serious prolapse).
 Doctors total the points from each area to find the stage of the prolapse.

 Treating Pelvic Organ Prolapse

-After diagnosis, a doctor will use treatment intended to slow the organs descent — such as Kegel exercises — while they continue to monitor symptoms.
-When the prolapse causes discomfort, the doctor can then move to surgical methods.
-If advanced prolapse is left untreated, organs will eventually bulge into the vagina or possibly hang out of the body when standing or walking.
+When the prolapse causes pain or discomfort, doctors may move to surgical methods.
+If advanced prolapse is left untreated, organs can eventually bulge into the vagina or hang out of the body when standing or walking.

 Women can slow or prevent prolapse naturally by exercising their pelvic floor Kegel muscles.
-These are the muscles that control urination.
+Kegel muscles control urination.
 Exercising them strengthens the pelvic area and supports the pelvic organs.

 Doctors often prescribe low-dose estrogen cream to strengthen pelvic connective tissue and slow the movement of prolapsed organs.
 Estrogen creams are applied vaginally once a day for the first two weeks of treatment and three times a week thereafter.